nc-minibbs/mbbs/docs/data-pipeline.md

 2. Scraped from the `ebird` `species_comments` column.
-Some checklists summarizing routes on ebird contain stop-level information in the notes for each species.
+Some checklists summarizing routes on ebird contain stop-level information in the notes for each species by listing comma-separated values of abundance at each stop like ",,3,,1,,,1,1,,,,,,,1,2,,,1,".
 The `R/process_species_comments` R script processes this data into a stop-level format to create `stop_level_species_comments.csv`.

-3. Transcribed paper files.
+4. Transcribed paper files.
 Many surveyors sent Haven Wiley their paper recording sheets which were then summarized to route for the old website.
 These sheets have been transcribed with double-entry to prevent errors.